emoral435/Esoteric-Languages/presentation/ideation.md

 	this classifies MarioLANG as a statically typed language.
 	* Perhaps in the future, MarioLANG 2.0 can support items that change the state to store multiple or different types on the tape.

+• How does it handle memory?
+	* MarioLANG supports having a dynamic array of integers, also known as a tape.
+	* This array can be either on the heap or on the stack.
+For most cases, since there is only one state array, stack-overflow problems are not a concern.
+	* In the compiler that I found and that is included in this GitHub repository, we use a vector that is stored in the heap.

 • Thank you!
 Link to references and GitHub repository
 * [Starlogs](https://starlogs.dev/emoral435/Esoteric-Languages)